Else Lasker-Schüler: Biography

-In 1927 the death of her son sent her into a deep depression.
+In 1927, the death of her son sent her into a deep depression.

-Despite winning the Kleist Prize in 1932, as a Jew she was physically harassed and threatened by the Nazis, She emigrated to Zürich but there, too, she could not work and subsequently went to the Holy Land in 1934, and finally settled in Jerusalem in 1937.
+Despite winning the Kleist Prize in 1932, as a Jew she was physically harassed and threatened by the Nazis.
+She emigrated to Zürich but there, too, she could not work and subsequently went to British-ruled Palestine in 1934, and finally settled in Jerusalem in 1937.
 In 1938 she was stripped of her German citizenship and the outbreak of World War II prevented any return to Europe.

 According to her first Hebrew translator, Yehuda Amichai, she lived a life of poverty and the children in the neighborhood mocked her for her eccentric dress and behavior.

-She formed a literary salon called “Kraal,” which Martin Buber, the philosopher, opened on 10 January 1942, at the French Cultural Center.”
+She formed a literary salon called “Kraal,” which philosopher Martin Buber opened on 10 January 1942 at the French Cultural Center.

 Some leading Jewish writers and promising poets attended her literary programs, but Lasker-Schüler was eventually banned from giving readings and lectures because they were held in German.
-She begged the head of the German synagogue in Jerusalem to let her use his Gotteshaus (house of God) one more time:
+She begged the head of the German synagogue in Jerusalem to let her use his Gotteshaus ('house of worship, lit. 'house of God') one more time:

-“Wherever I was, German is not allowed to be spoken.
-I want to arrange the last Kraal evening for a poet who is already broken, to recite from his translations [into German] of a great Hebrew” (Letter to Rabbi Kurt Wilhelm, Else Lasker-Schüler Archive, Jerusalem, cited in Bauschinger, p.
+"Wherever I was, German is not allowed to be spoken.
+I want to arrange the last Kraal evening for a poet who is already broken, to recite from his translations [into German] of a great Hebrew" (Letter to Rabbi Kurt Wilhelm, Else Lasker-Schüler Archive, Jerusalem, cited in Bauschinger, p.
 270).

 In her final years, Lasker-Schüler worked on her drama IchundIch (IandI), which remained a fragment.
-She finished her volume of poems, Mein Blaues Klavier (1943, My Blue Piano), printed in a limited edition of 330 copies.
+She finished her volume of poems, Mein Blaues Klavier (1943, "My Blue Piano"), printed in a limited edition of 330 copies.

-“[H]er literary farewell became her last attempt to overcome loneliness.
-Significantly, she dedicated the work to “my unforgettable friends in the cities of Germany and to those, like me, exiled and dispersed throughout the world, in good faith.”
+"[H]er literary farewell became her last attempt to overcome loneliness.
+Significantly, she dedicated the work to "my unforgettable friends in the cities of Germany and to those, like me, exiled and dispersed throughout the world, in good faith."
 In one of her final acts, she asked that her hometown of Wuppertal and its surrounding area be spared from Allied bombing."